 Coastal Safety@Sea for Women

-This day-long course will give you knowledge and practical training to enhance your sailing safety.
-Workshop for all levels of experience will be lead by expert safety presenters; Sheila McCurdy from US Sailing, senior response team members from the US Coast Guard Boston and others with extensive safety knowledge, offering valuable training tips and information.
-Workshops will augment the US Sailing online certification program, which is included in the cost.
+A day-long course on safety and seamanship with practical training to enhance your sailing safety.
+Workshop for all levels of experience are lead by expert safety presenters from US Sailing, US Coast Guard and others with extensive safety knowledge, offering valuable training tips and information.
+Workshops will augment the US Sailing online certification program, which is included in the course.

 US Sailing moderator